 Have you seen Japanese cucumbers?
 Known as Kyuri in Japanese, these cucumbers have beautiful forest green skin with long and slender bodies.
-The length is about the size between English cucumber and Persian cucumber.
+The length is about the size between an English cucumber and a Persian cucumber.
 Japanese cucumbers do not contain any developed seeds and they are never bitter, which is why they are a preferred choice in Japan.
-They have a bright, sweet with melon-like flavors, and the texture is crisp, crunchy, succulent and tender-firm.
+They have bright, sweet with melon-like flavors, and the texture is crisp, crunchy, succulent, and tender-firm.

 Japanese Cucumbers in Japanese Cuisine